 Per Audit Finding No. 4, the company president stated that the original cost of the wastewater collection system was included in the sales price of the lots and should be considered CIAC.
-Therefore, CIAC additions for the period of June 1976 through December 2006 were compiled to determine a CIAC balance of \$135,538 for the test year ending December 2006.
-Staff recommends CIAC of \$135,538.
+Therefore, CIAC additions for the period of June 1976 through December 2006 were compiled.
+Based on these compilations, we determine the CIAC balance for the test year ending December 2006, to be \$135,538.

-Accumulated Depreciation: The utility recorded a balance for accumulated depreciation of \$65,030 in its 2005 Annual Report.
+E. Accumulated Depreciation: The utility recorded a balance for accumulated depreciation of \$65,030 in its 2005 Annual Report.
 Per Audit Finding No. 2, the utility's UPIS was depreciated at 2.5% from June 1976 through April 30, 2005.
-Pursuant to Order No. PSC-05-0498-FOF-SU, the utility was put on notice that it would be required to follow the rules of the Commission.
-Staff has calculated accumulated depreciation using the prescribed rates in Rule 25-30.140, F.A.C., for May 1, 2005 through December 31, 2006.
-As a result, staff has increased this account by \$82,877 to reflect depreciation calculated per staff.
-Staff has decreased this account by \$7,616 to reflect an averaging adjustment.
+Pursuant to Order No. PSC-05-0498-FOF-SU,4 the utility was put on notice that it would be required to follow the rules of this Commission.
+Using the prescribed rates in Rule 25-30.140, F.A.C., for May 1, 2005, through December 31, 2006, we have increased this account by \$82,877 to reflect the appropriate depreciation rates.
+Then, we decreased this account by \$7,616 to reflect an averaging adjustment.
 Total adjustments of \$75,261 result in accumulated depreciation of \$140,291.

-Accumulated Amortization of CIAC: The utility did not record any accumulated amortization of CIAC in its 2005 Annual Report.
+F. Accumulated Amortization of CIAC: The utility did not record any accumulated amortization of CIAC in its 2005 Annual Report.
 In order to be consistent with the methodology used for accumulated depreciation, accumulated amortization of CIAC was calculated using 2.5% from June 1976 through April 30, 2005 per Audit Finding No. 4.
-Staff calculated the amortization of CIAC from May 1, 2005 through December 31, 2006 using composite rates prescribed in Rule 25-30.140, F.A.C.
-Based on this calculation, staff increased accumulated amortization of CIAC by \$87,287.
-Staff has decreased this account by \$1,362 to reflect an averaging adjustment.
+Using composite rates prescribed in Rule 25-30.140, F.A.C., we calculated the amortization of CIAC from May 1, 2005, through December 31, 2006 Based on this calculation, we increased accumulated amortization of CIAC by \$87,287, and then decreased this account by \$1,362 to reflect an averaging adjustment.
 These adjustments result in accumulated amortization of CIAC of \$85,925.

-Working Capital Allowance: Working Capital is defined as the investor-supplied funds necessary to meet operating expenses or going-concern requirements of the utility.
-Consistent with Rule 25-30.433(2), F.A.C, staff recommends that the one-eighth of the O&M expense formula approach be used for calculating a working capital allowance.
-Applying this formula, staff recommends a working capital allowance of \$11,455 (based on O&M of \$91,643).
-Working capital has been increased by \$11,455 to reflect one-eighth of staff's recommended O&M expenses.
+G. Working Capital Allowance: Working Capital is defined as the investor-supplied funds necessary to meet operating expenses or going-concern requirements of the utility.
+Consistent with Rule 25-30.433(2), F.A.C, we used one-eighth of the O&M expense formula approach to calculate a working capital allowance.
+Applying this formula, we calculate a working capital allowance of \$11,455 (one-eighth of O&M expenses of \$91,643), and working capital has been increased by this amount.

-Rate Base Summary: Based on the forgoing, staff recommends that the appropriate test year rate base is \$168,771.
-Rate base is shown on Schedule No. 1.
+H. Rate Base Summary: Based on the forgoing, we find the appropriate test year rate base to be \$168,771.
+Our calculation of rate base is shown on Schedule No. 1, with our adjustments shown on Schedule No. 1-A.